noobie7/RRTstar-with-dijkstra/README.md

 # RRTstar-with-dijkstra
 This is a C++ implementation of RRT* algorithm with application of Dijkstra algorithm over it to optimised the path for autonomous path planning.

+The part below in this file is mostly copied from [Nikhil Chandak's Repo](https://github.com/nikhilchandak/Rapidly-Exploring-Random-Trees/blob/master/README.md)
+As it was his repo that was used as an fundamental baseline implementation.

 # Rapidly-Exploring-Random-Trees
 My C++ implementations of RRT, RRT* and Anytime RRT (path planning algorithm used in robotics).